Augmenta-tech/Augmenta-scanner/README.md

          - Speed control of the scan bar
          - Choose horizontal or vertical scan
          - Mapping option of the scan shift (between 0-1)
+         - Controle with the mouse the slider to move the scan bar as you want

 - Preview window automatically adjusts according to scene size